hardaker/draft-hardaker-dnsop-intentionally-temporarily-insecure/README.txt

 Internet-Draft     Intentionally Temporarily Insecure       October 2021

+   2. The new algorithm to be deployed isn't supported in the existing DNSSEC signing software and it is not possible (or not desired) to move the private key into the DNSSEC signer that supports the new algorithm choice.

    Although many DNSSEC signing solutions may automate the algorithm rollover steps (making operator involvement unnecessary), many other